microsoft/TechExcel-Elevate-your-Copilot-for-M365-technical-proficiency/index.md

 nav_order: 1
 ---

-# TechExcel: Elevate your Copilot for M365 Technical Proficiency (lvl 300)
+# TechExcel: Elevate your Copilot for M365 Technical Proficiency

 **The estimated time to complete this lab is 435 minutes.**